 78. Saint Patrick never banished snakes from Ireland.
 Scientist believe the island has been snake-free since the Ice Age.

-79. When spliced together, there are 26 minutes of quiet starring in the Twilight film series.
+79. When spliced together, there are 26 minutes of quiet staring in the Twilight film series.

 80. There is no spot in Central America more than 125 miles from the ocean.